marcelroed/reader/README.md

-# reader
+# Reader
 A tool for speeding up reading.
+Currently hosted at [folk.ntnu.no](www.folk.ntnu.no/marod/reader).